naveenakirubakaran/InternPe_intern_2024/Connect_Four/README.md

-##Connect Four Game##
+# Connect Four Game

-the step-by-step guide to creating a Connect Four game in Java:
+## The step-by-step guide to creating a Connect Four game in Java:

 1.Create the Board:
 The board is a 2D array of characters, initialized with empty spaces.